kcalvinalvin/kcalvinalvin/README.md

 - Working on [btcd](github.com/btcsuite/btcd), a bitcoin implementation in Go
 - Being a water deer

-If you'd like to talk/grab a coffee with me or send me pictures of cute water deers, I'm reachable at calvin@kcalvinalvin.info!
+If you'd like to talk/grab a coffee with me or send me pictures of cute water deers, I'm reachable at calvin@calvinkim.info!